 Bev is a role trainer and TEP (Trainer, Educator, Practitioner).
 She is experienced in action methods that aim to promote social dialogue and the formation of cohesive communities.
 She is a founding staff member of WPTI and works as an individual and small group supervisor, consultant trainer, counsellor and playback theatre practitioner and trainer.
 She is a member of the AANZPA Board of Examiners.

-Diana Jones, leadership coach, author and presenter, is in the forefront in assisting leaders and teams shift their behaviours to connect relevantly.
-Senior leaders call upon Diana’s insights and expertise when they want to reposition themselves, rapidly reconnect teams after restructures, transform organisation cultures and increase engagement - all with a focus on delivering results.
+Leadership coach, presenter, and author, Diana is in the forefront in assisting leaders and teams shift their behaviours to connect relevantly.
+Her book, Leadership Material: how personal experience shapes executive presence has been well received internationally.
+Published by Nicholas Brealey business books her book is available in hardcover, Kindle and audio form.
+Senior leaders call upon Diana’s insights and expertise when they want to reposition themselves, increase their effectiveness in leading groups, rapidly reconnect teams after restructures, transform organisation cultures and increase engagement - all with a focus on delivering results.
 She is a sociometrist and Trainer, Educator, Practitioner with AANZPA.
-With over 30-years’ experience, Diana helps leaders inspire others and impact the world through positive mutual relationships.
+With over 30-years’ experience Diana helps leaders inspire others and impact the world through positive mutual relationships.

 Chris is a Psychodramatist and Trainer, Educator and Practitioner (TEP).
 She has worked for many years as a psychodrama trainer, individual supervisor and group work supervisor.
 She leads training workshops in Australia, New Zealand and Greece and for non-government organizations in Southeast Asia.
 Chris is has an active history in AANZPA Inc. a Distinguished member of AANZPA and a member of the Ethics Committee.